Order of precedence in China: National Leaders

 After the President, the Chairman of the Standing Committee of the National People's Congress, the Premier, and the Chairman of the National Committee of the Chinese People's Political Consultative Conference follow; this ordering seems to supersede the Standing Committee order when officeholders are not themselves part of the Standing Committee, although typically since 1993 the heads of the "four national bodies" are concurrently members of the Standing Committee.
 Between 1997 and 2002, NPC Chair Li Peng was ranked second.
 During the same period, the Premier, Zhu Rongji, as head of government, was ranked third.
 The Chairman of the National Committee of the Chinese People's Political Consultative Conference (CPPCC) was ranked fourth.
 This ordering remained consistent between 2002 and 2012, when NPC Chair Wu Bangguo ranked above Premier Wen Jiabao.
 However, in 2013, this ordering changed.
 The Premier, Li Keqiang, was ranked 2nd, immediately after the General Secretary, and in front of the NPC Chairman Zhang Dejiang.

 The Politburo Standing Committee of the Chinese Communist Party, colloquially called the Zhengzhiju Changweihui in Chinese, is the apex of political power in China.
 Its members (Zhengzhiju Changwei) are strictly ranked.
 The heads of the four national bodies typically occupy the top four ranking spots of the Standing Committee.
 The other members of the Standing Committee are ranked immediately after them.
 The rankings of the remaining Standing Committee members are determined by a combination of the offices they hold and their seniority.
 For example, Li Changchun served as a Standing Committee member with no strictly defined office between 2002 and 2012; between 2002 and 2007, he was ranked eighth in protocol sequence, but in 2007, having now served one term on the body, his rank rose to fifth, immediately after CPPCC chair Jia Qinglin and in front of putative successor and executive secretary of the Secretariat Xi Jinping.

 The current ranking of the Politburo Standing Committee is as follows:

 Vice president

-Since 2018, Vice President Wang Qishan, himself a former member of the Politburo Standing Committee, has been placed in front of the other members of the Politburo and in front of former leaders, and immediately after the sitting Politburo Standing Committee members.
+Between 2018 and 2023, Vice President Wang Qishan, himself a former member of the Politburo Standing Committee, has been placed in front of the other members of the Politburo and in front of former leaders, and immediately after the sitting Politburo Standing Committee members.
+After Wang Qishan retired in 2023, his successor Han Zheng, is also a former member of the Politburo Standing Committee, which placed Han in the same rank as Wang.